Dixon6/GMC-ALS/README.md

 - gmc.ShowClientErrors 1
 - gmc.ShowClientCorrections 1
 ____________________________________
 - Did not mess with the Simulation Mode/Interpolation yet.
 Kept the default settings for bindings in most cases.
-Might be able to disable some to save bandwith.
+Might be able to disable some to save bandwidth.

-- Compressed double precission Float[0] (Aim Yaw Rate) errors in the log very occasionally.
+- Compressed double precision Float[0] (Aim Yaw Rate) errors in the log very occasionally.

 **Change Overlay:**
 - "Overlay State" is client auth.
 Might want to rework for your specific project to be server auth.